the-turing-way/the-turing-way/book/content/remote_collaboration/4/management.md

-## Choice of tools and security aspects
+## Establishing functional and fail management and leadership for remote collaboration

 <!---Add a few sentences capturing the concepts explained below--->